ninjaguardsheep/itsdave/posts/2019-11-12-tubless-tyre-setup.md

 ### Setup

-The hunt wheels I bought came pre-taped, and I was able to mount the Clement Strada tyres with just my thumbs and some swearing.
+The Hunt wheels I bought came pre-taped, and I was able to mount the Clement Strada tyres with just my thumbs and some swearing.

 I removed the valve cores, added the recommended amount of sealant and attacked with my cheap track pump.